-Each FCB and the ACB serves one or more of either Production Credit Associations (PCAs) that originate and service short- and intermediateterm loans, Federal Land Credit Associations (FLCAs) that originate and service long-term real estate mortgage loans, and/or Agricultural Credit Associations (ACAs) that originate and service both long-term real estate mortgage loans and short- and intermediate-term loans.
+Each FCB and the ACB serves one or more of either Production Credit Associations (PCAs) that originate and service short- and intermediate-term loans, Federal Land Credit Associations (FLCAs) that originate and service long-term real estate mortgage loans, and/or Agricultural Credit Associations (ACAs) that originate and service both long-term real estate mortgage loans and short- and intermediate-term loans.
 PCAs, FLCAs and ACAs are collectively referred to as associations.
 AgFirst and its related associations (Associations or District Associations) are collectively referred to as the AgFirst District (District).
 The Associations are structured as cooperatives in which each Association is owned by its borrowers.
 AgFirst also operates as a cooperative.
 The District Associations, certain Other Financing Institutions (OFIs), other System institutions, and preferred stockholders jointly own AgFirst.
-As of December 31, 2020, the District consisted of the Bank and nineteen District Associations.
-All nineteen were structured as ACA holding companies, with FLCA and PCA subsidiaries.
+As of December 31, 2021, the District consisted of the Bank and nineteen District Associations.
+See Loan Portfolio section for discussion on a proposed merger expected to take place in 2022.
+All nineteen Associations were structured as ACA holding companies, with FLCA and PCA subsidiaries.
 The Bank and District Associations are regulated by the Farm Credit Administration (FCA).

-The following commentary reviews the Financial Statements of condition and results of operations of AgFirst as of and for the years ended December 31, 2020, 2019, and 2018.
+The following commentary reviews the Financial Statements of condition and results of operations of AgFirst as of and for the years ended December 31, 2021, 2020, and 2019.
 This information should be read in conjunction with the accompanying Financial Statements, the Notes to the Financial Statements and other sections of this Annual Report.
 The Financial Statements were prepared under the oversight of the Audit Committee of the Bank's Board of Directors.
 For a list of the Audit Committee members, refer to the "Report of the Audit Committee" included in this Annual Report.
 See Note 1, Organization and Operations, in the Notes to the Financial Statements for a discussion of the operations of AgFirst.